Local hero's role celebrated

 Guy was the mastermind who created the other-worldly forts you can see from the Kent and Essex coasts.

-They were built to shoot down German aircraft, which had been flying in relative safety over in the Thames estuary on their way to bomb the capital.
+They were built to shoot down German aircraft, which had been using the Thames to guide them on their way to bomb the capital.

 They also protected coastal shipping from attacks by fast e-boats and downed 'Doodlebug' V1 flying bombs.